Engine API Reference - v2.7.3

 Methods

-• Apply an force to the body at a point.
+• Apply a force to the body at a point.
 By default, the force is applied at the origin of the body.
 However, the force can be applied at an offset this point by specifying a world space vector from the body's origin to the point of application.
-This function has two valid signatures.
-You can either specify the force (and optional relative point) via 3D-vector or numbers.

 Parameters